SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

 - Viral DNA serves as template for host cell DNA polymerase
 - Viral genome copied repeatedly
-- Virus, then, **will be replicated within the nucleus** due to it needing the polymerase to copy DNA
+- Virus, then, **will be replicated within the nucleus** due to it needing the host polymerase to copy DNA

 Except!
-Poxvirade carry their own polymerase, so they replicate in the cytoplasm.
+Poxvirade viruses carry their own polymerase, so they replicate in the cytoplasm by simply entering and re.

 ![Screen Shot 2020-10-12 at 11.09.46 PM.png](Screen Shot 2020-10-12 at 11.09.46 PM.png)